tharkarnikita/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+A list of your favorite things.
+* 🐶
+* 🐱

+In order, These are my favorite flavors of ice creams:
+1. Butterscotch
+2. Chocolate